elankath/mcmdesign/src/intro.md

    1. Contains a _main_ file located at `cmd/machine-controller/main.go` that instantiate a `Driver` implementation (Ex: [AWSDriver](https://github.com/gardener/machine-controller-manager-provider-aws/blob/v0.13.0/pkg/aws/core.go#L56)) and then create and start a `MC Controller` using the [MC Controller Factory Method](https://github.com/gardener/machine-controller-manager/blob/v0.47.0/pkg/util/provider/machinecontroller/controller.go#L77), passing the `Driver` impl.
 In other worlds, each provider module starts its independent machine controller.
    2. See [MCM README](https://github.com/gardener/machine-controller-manager/README.md) for list of provider modules

+The MCM leverages the _old-school_ technique of writing controllers directly using [client-go](https://github.com/kubernetes/sample-controller/blob/master/docs/controller-client-go.md).
+Skeleton code for client types is generated using [client-gen](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/generating-clientset.md).
+A barebones example is illustrated in the [sample controller](https://github.com/kubernetes/sample-controller).

+The Modern Way of writing controllers is by leveraging the [Controller Runtime](https://github.com/kubernetes-sigs/controller-runtime) and generating skeletal code fur custom controllers using the [Kubebuilder Tool](https://book.kubebuilder.io/quick-start.html).

+The MCM has a planned backlog to port the project to the controller runtime.
+The details of this will be documented in a separate proposal.
+(TODO: link me).

+This book describes the current design of the MCM in order to aid code comprehension for development, enhancement and migratiion/port activities.